tomgenoni/bitbar-ghissues/README.md

 This uses the super cool [Bitbar](https://github.com/matryer/bitbar) to retrieve and display open issues and pull requests for a given repository.

 The plugin also looks in the comments of each pull request for "fixes".
-If an issue has been referenced in a pull request comment using the [special keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) the issue will be colored light gray in the menu.
+If an issue has been referenced in a pull request comment using the [special keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) the issue will be colored light gray.
+In image above note the fifth issue: It's gray because in the first pull request #259 there's a comment that includes "Fixes #237".

 I use this plugin as a todo list so it's helpful to know if an issue has already been addressed, even though it hasn't been closed yet.